fenago/docker-course/md/lab_3.md

     ```
     docker build --cache-from basic-base -t basic-app .
     ```

-    We still have some more tasks before we complete this exercise.
-In the following steps, we will look at committing changes to our image to see how it affects our layers.
-This is not something we would use often but there are times when we need to copy production data over to a development or test environment, and one way to do this is by using a Docker image with the `commit` command, which will make changes to the top writable layer of our running container.

 15. Run `basic-app` in interactive shell mode to create some production data.
 To do this, run the following